2007 Milwaukee Brewers season

-The 2007 Milwaukee Brewers season marked the 25th anniversary of the Milwaukee Brewers winning the American League Championship and the 50th anniversary of the Milwaukee Braves winning the World Series.
+The 2007 Milwaukee Brewers season was the 38th season for the Brewers in Milwaukee, their 10th in the National League, and their 39th overall.
+It also marked the 25th anniversary of the Milwaukee Brewers winning the American League pennant and the 50th anniversary of the Milwaukee Braves winning the World Series.

 During the offseason, the Brewers re-signed free agents Bill Hall and Chris Capuano.
-The Brewers were also able to sign starting pitcher Jeff Suppan, second-baseman Craig Counsell, and third baseman Tony Graffanino from free agency.
+The Brewers were also able to sign starting pitcher Jeff Suppan, second baseman Craig Counsell, and third baseman Tony Graffanino from free agency.

 The Brewers finished in second place in the National League Central with a record of 83–79, achieving their first winning record since 1992.
+During the franchise's 25-year playoff drought from 1983-2007, 2007 tied with 1988 (at 2 games back) as the closest the team came to making the playoffs.

 Offseason

 The Brewers headed into the season celebrating the 25th anniversary of their American League Championship.
 They prepared for the season by hosting reunions and premiering a video of the 1982 team at the Pabst Theater.
-The Brewers announced they would celebrate the 1982 team on "Retro Fridays" by having fan give-aways relating to the pennant-winning team.
+The Brewers announced they would celebrate the 1982 team on "Retro Fridays" by having fan giveaways relating to the pennant-winning team.
 Milwaukee also celebrated the 50th anniversary of the 1957 Milwaukee Braves victory in the World Series.

 During the offseason, the Milwaukee Brewers increased their payroll from $54.5 million to $68 million, a significant amount for a small-market team.
 The Brewers re-signed arbitration-eligible pitcher Chris Capuano, whose salary increased from $450,000 to $3.25 million, and arbitration-eligible Bill Hall, who signed a four-year, $24 million contract, largest on the team.
 Both were members of the Brewers team in 2006.
 The Brewers were able to acquire free agent starting pitcher Jeff Suppan from the St. Louis Cardinals by signing him to a four-year, $42 million deal.
-They also signed second-baseman Craig Counsell of the Arizona Diamondbacks and third-baseman Tony Graffanino of the Kansas City Royals off of free agency.
+They also signed second baseman Craig Counsell of the Arizona Diamondbacks and third baseman Tony Graffanino of the Kansas City Royals off of free agency.